Observations/Job Shadowing

 • Availability is dependent on each department and will be determined at the time of the request.

-• Observers may have already coordinated with a provider; otherwise, a Medical Education Specialist can request availability for you.
+• Observers may have already coordinated with a provider; otherwise, Community Engagement can request availability for you.

 What happens after making an observation request?